 For more easy ideas on transitioning back to school, I shared my back to school post over here!

-What are some of your back to school lunch tips?
+What are some of your best tips for packing school lunches?